sandramsc/DevOps_Career_Goals/README.md

 ### Transitioning to Leadership (Year 3)
 - Continuous Improvement: Continuously seek feedback from peers and mentors, and actively work on improving your skills and addressing any gaps identified.
-- Mentorship and Coaching: Take on mentorship roles to help junior team members grow and develop their skills, and seek opportunities to coach others in areas where you have expertise.\
+- Mentorship: Take on roles to aid junior team members grow and develop their skills, and seek opportunities to coach others in areas where you have expertise.

 ##### Transition into a mid-level or senior Engineer role by focusing on leadership development, advanced DevOps practices, technical proficiency in tooling, team collaboration and communication, project management.